 Phlebotomy Technician Certificate

 This certificate program provides students with the basic skills necessary for the collection of laboratory blood specimens.
+This program is offered in fall and spring semesters with an enrollment of 12 students each semester.

 REQUIRED COURSE INFORMATION